pdf-association/arlington-pdf-model/README.md

 Note that the gcxml utility below can additionally generate TSV files for each specific PDF version into **./tsv/<version>/**.

 ## **TestGrammar**
-Command line tool based on the free [PDFix library](https://pdfix.net/download-free/) that works with Grammar TSV files.
+Command line tool based on the free [PDFix SDK Lite](https://pdfix.net/download-free/) that works with Grammar TSV files.
 See above for how to export to TSV.

 The tool allows two different tasks
 1. validates all TSV files.